 Andrews provided an analytic proof of this theorem using generating functions, and Yang \cite{Yang19} and Ballantine--Bielak \cite{BB19} later independently provided combinatorial proofs.

-Since Beck made the first conjecture of this type, combinatorial identities on the excess between the number of parts in all partitions arising from a partition identity like Euler's are now fairly commonly referred to as ``Beck-type identities."
-In recent past, a number of other interesting Beck-type companions to other important identities have been established -- see, e.g., \cite{AB19}, \cite{WIN5Lehmer}, \cite{BW21}, \cite{LW20}, \cite{Yang19}.
+Since Beck made the first conjecture of this type, combinatorial identities on the excess between the number of parts in all partitions of $n$ arising from a partition identity like Euler's are now fairly commonly referred to as ``Beck-type identities."
+In the recent past, a number of other interesting Beck-type companions to other important identities have been established -- see, e.g., \cite{AB19}, \cite{WIN5Lehmer}, \cite{BW21}, \cite{LW20}, \cite{Yang19}.

 Here, we establish Beck-type identities associated to the third order mock theta functions $\omega(q), \nu(q),$ and $\phi(q)$ in Theorem \ref{T1}, Theorem \ref{thm:nu_partition}, and Theorem \ref{thm_phimain}, respectively.
 Our results may be viewed as Beck-type companion identities to partition identities for the third order mock theta functions $\omega(q), \nu(q),$ and $\phi(q)$ due to Andrews, Dixit and Yee in \cite{ADY}.
 We devote Section \ref{sec:notation} to preliminaries on partitions, and state and prove our main results on $\omega(q), \nu(q),$ and $\phi(q)$ in Section \ref{BeckIdentity}, Section \ref{sec_nusection}, and Section \ref{sec_phi}, respectively. {As a Corollary to our main results, we also establish mock theta pentagonal-number-theorem-type results in Theorem \ref{pent} and Corollary \ref{cor_pent}.} Generally speaking, our proofs are both analytic and combinatorial in nature, and involve mock theta generating functions and combinatorial bijections.